Marc Bonilla: Other sideman work

+Although Bonilla appears in the video for Toy Matinee's "The Ballad of Jenny Ledge," he did not actually play guitar on the album.
+Guitar work for the Toy Matinee LP was done by LA studio guitarist Tim Pierce, though Bonilla replaced him for the touring incarnation of the band along with Sheryl Crow, Spencer Campbell, and Toss Panos.
+Also in the band, as a de facto bandleader, was the late Kevin Gilbert.
+Marc worked extensively with Gilbert at the beginning of the 1990s, notably on his debut solo album EE Ticket which Gilbert produced.
+Before fully forming the Toy Matinee live band, in 1990 Gilbert and Bonilla appeared on different radio stations to promote the project, which is when they established a relationship with KLOS' Mark Thompson and Brian Phelps of The Mark & Brian Show.
+In December of that year, Gilbert and Bonilla performed at Mark and Brian's annual Christmas Show.

 He has also worked with Glenn Hughes on two albums: 1996's Addiction (produced, co-written and performed) and 1999's The Way It Is (also playing keyboards).

-In late 2000, he played on David Coverdale's live band, and the Toy Matinee live band with Kevin Gilbert.
+In late 2000, he played in David Coverdale's live band.

-Although Bonilla appears in the video for Toy Matinee's "Ballad of Jenny Ledge," he did not actually play lead guitar on the album.
-Lead guitar work for the Toy Matinee LP was done by LA studio guitarist Tim Pierce, though Bonilla replaced him for the touring incarnation of the band along with Sheryl Crow.

 Bonilla currently plays in California Transit Authority, a project led by former Chicago drummer, founding member and Rock n' Roll Hall of Famer Danny Seraphine, featuring some updates to early Chicago songs as well as new material and has currently completed the follow-up album of all original material.

 In April 2017, Bonilla and Eddie Jobson began the "Fallen Angels Tour," a tribute to the music of John Wetton & Keith Emerson.
 In addition, he tours with Eddie Jobson's UZ Project as singer, guitarist and bassist.

 He has also toured with Harry Shearer (aka Derek Smalls from Spinal Tap) playing guitar, bass and mandolin, in his "Smalls Change Tour".

 In 2022, Asia announced a 40th Anniversary Tour, with Marc Bonilla on guitar and vocals.
+However, the tour was subsequently cancelled.